 From our response, our value.
 And viceversa.

 An important aspect of this research project is the investigation of HOW humans would react to the discovery of alien life.
 From a cultural or social point of view, alien life is perceived in the collective imagination as strange or frightening.
-The encounter with this type of extreme "otherness" is an event that is destructive in its own way, it could even threaten the cohesion of our societies.
+The encounter with this type of extreme "otherness" is a destructive event in its own way, it could even threaten the cohesion of our societies.

 Some people may welcome aliens with open arms and expect them to cure our problems, such as global warming and cancer.
 Perhaps some would see them as gods.
 Others will fight them violently for fear of being enslaved.
 In its own way, they are to be considered well founded the fears of the great physicist Stephen Hawking to find us to be the 'new' Native Americans in the presence of the (lethal) arrival of the new Conquistadores.